 For clients who prefer to also have a bit more context of why this issue / theme repeats in their life a bit of work from an Interpersonal Therapy (IPT) or even Systemic Families approach is useful.
 IPT helps to uncover how the person’s personality and their interactions in relationships impact on their emotional well being.

 When working with families I use a Family Systems Model & have been blending in more Attachment Theory references over the last few years.
 Family Systems Theory as the name implies focuses on how the entire system functions.
 In doing this the aim is to help each individual in the system, each subsystem e.g. Parents, siblings, as well as how they interact as a whole.
 Attachment Theory involves flushing out more about what your needs are from others & how others meet those needs.
 The origin of this model was focused on small children & the attachment style they had with their parents.
 Research over the last few decades has found that there is a grown up version of some of these concepts that plays out in our romantic and social relationships as adults.

 With couples therapy there would be influence from the Systems, Attachment and some Interpersonal models though I find a big part of helping couples boils down to really working on effective communication and rebuilding intimacy for many of them.
 Once that is restored some of the other issues for the couple become more manageable.
-I am certified in Gottman Couples therapy and have also been trained in Emotion Focused Couples therapy and Imago therapy.
+I have completed Level 2 training in Gottman Couples therapy.
+I have also been trained in Emotion Focused Couples therapy and Imago therapy.